4 things I did to get toddlers engaged in fun physical activity at home

 3. Kept it fast and fun

 Toddlers are not the most patient souls, so keeping things quick and fun was key with this activity.
 With a young toddler in the mix (who I let do his own thing), I needed to keep everyone focused on the activity without seeming like a drill sergeant.
-I jumped around with then, acted silly with them, and modeled how much fun the activity was.
+I jumped around with then, acted silly with them, and modelled how much fun the activity was.

 4. Stored some mental notes